aaronli39/baconEggNCheese/README.md

 leads to more length 0 parts, which doesn't utilize the power of partitioning in QuickSort leading to O(n^2) runtime.
 The best case scenario for QuickSort would be choosing a pivot that is always the median element.
 Choosing an element that is always the median would lead to the greatest division of work and least calls to qsort which would result in O(n) runtime, as you will iterate n times for the array to be sorted.
+However, best case cannot always be guaranteed on scrambled arrays.
+The average runtime for QuickSort would be O(nlogn) as it needs to be faster than O(n^2) but slower than O(n).

 ### Background
 Our inspiration came from the splitting of work observed in MergeSort.
 We included a split with the pivot being the center of